Everything You Need to Know About OCD

 Aaron struggled with relentless negative thoughts, leading to monthly depressive episodes where he would isolate himself in his room.

 Hypnotherapy sessions uncovered childhood trauma, resulting only in minimal relief from his symptoms.
-However, a shift to the Medical Medium’s recommended diet and supplements brought about a dramatic improvement.
+However, nutrition therapy via a diet change and supplements brought about a dramatic improvement.
 Unknown to him, Aaron was also hypersensitive to dairy, and removing it from his diet further enhanced his wellbeing.
 Since adopting the nutritional therapy, Aaron has been free from depressive episodes and enjoys a significant boost in energy.

 How to cope with OCD?